CESSProject/substrate/client/consensus/rrsc/README.md

 - Modulo the number of rotation nodes with the slot serial number, and take the modulo value as the node taken from the subscript of the rotation node list, which is the block out node of this slot.
 Slot numbers are cumulative, so the out of block nodes take turns.

 https://github.com/CESSProject/substrate/blob/6f338348a5488f56fd338ab678d57e30f456e802/client/consensus/rrsc/src/authorship.rs#L180

+### 1.5 Future work

+Consensus is the foundation of the blockchain network, and it is necessary for us to continuously optimize it.
+At this stage, we have completed the realization of the core functions.
+But this is far from enough, and there are still many points that need to be improved in the future.

+1. Adjust consensus-related RPC interfaces to adapt to applications such as block explorers.

+2. According to the actual test situation, the reputation model is continuously iterated to make it more perfect.

+3. A more concrete theoretical security analysis will be conducted.